lightster/scrawl/_includes/scrawl/content.md

 There should be whitespace between paragraphs.

 There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.
+We recommend including a README, or a file with information about your project.[^1]

 # Header 1

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+It lets you and others work together on projects from anywhere.[^2]

 ## Header 2